Burlington Seniors Centre Retrofit – Feasibility Study

-This case study, submitted by the ReCover Initiative, outlines a net-zero scenario for the Burlington Seniors Centre using a panelized deep retrofit solution.
+This feasibility study, submitted by the ReCover Initiative, outlines a net-zero scenario using a panelized deep retrofit solution for a seniors centre in Saskatoon, SK.

 Project Team

-• Funders : Natural Resources Canada, The Atmospheric Fund, Nova Scotia Department of Natural Resources and Renewables, City of Burlington, Municipality of Colchester, Halifax Regional Municipality, Town of New Glasgow, City of Oakville, City of Saskatoon
+• Natural Resources Canada, The Atmospheric Fund, Nova Scotia Department of Natural Resources and Renewables, City of Burlington, Municipality of Colchester, Halifax Regional Municipality, Town of New Glasgow, City of Oakville, City of Saskatoon ( Funder )

 The objectives of this study were to de-risk investment in deep retrofits in Canada, to provide evidence on the effectiveness and scalability of a panelized deep retrofit approach and to build confidence and experience in deep retrofits among Canadian municipalities and industry stakeholders.